wp-plugins/spam-free-wordpress/readme.txt

 == Screenshots ==

 1. Spam protection is invisible to the reader.
+Available in [Simple Comments](http://www.toddlahman.com/shop/simple-comments/) only.

 2. Spam Free Wordpress in action.

 == Upgrade Notice ==

-= 2.2.2 =
+= 2.2.3 =

 Upgrade immediately to keep your blog comment spam free.

 == Changelog ==

+= 2.2.3 =

+* Readme update.
+* CSS changes.

 = 2.2.2 =